sintiakn/customer-churn/README.md

 # Conclusion
 As a data scientist at ConnectTel, I successfully developed a predictive model with a focus on minimizing false predictions for customers who are likely to churn.

-The GradientBoosting model, after tuning and feature selection, showed the best overall performance with a recall score of 86%.However, the model exhibits weaknesses in predicting customers who should not churn.
+The Catboost model, after tuning and feature selection, showed the best overall performance with a recall score of 85%.
+However, the model exhibits weaknesses in predicting customers who should not churn.
 Significant variables in this model include contract month-to-month, tenure, monthly charges, senior citizen, and paperless billing.

 The model can be further enhanced to improve precision by incorporating additional features.
 Additionally, addressing class imbalance can involve trying alternative methods such as SMOTENC.
 Exploring different ensemble models, such as XGBoost, may provide diversity and improve overall performance.
 Lastly, implementing regularization techniques can help manage overfitting and contribute to precision improvement.